Tip #1: Replace the search codes by queries.

 Reminder: Via modem, a 4 KB file is displayed in 1 second while a 40 KB image is displayed in 10 seconds (assuming an optimal use of the modem at constant speed).

 Tip #19: Directly create the images in GIF or JPEG format and save them in the "_WEB" directory

 To optimize the HTML code used to manage the images, we advise you to:

-- directly create the images in the requested format and size by using an image editing software.
+- directly create images in the desired format and size using image editing software.

 - save these images directly in the _WEB subdirectory of the project.

-- associate the Image control with the requested image in the description window of the control.
+- associate the Image control with the desired image in the control description window.

 Remark: Avoid using resized or reduced images, ... in the editor.
 Use images in 100%.
 The size of your images will be optimized for your site.